pryvyd9/AzgaarToCK3/Readme.md

 ## Generation requirements
 - use `Provinces ratio` = 100.
 - do not use high `Points number` option.
 Heightmap will be smoothed down and the borders will not match terrain.
-High point number also results in massive exported file, eating up all RAM and taking a lot longer to process.

 ## Generation recommendations
 - Set `Cultures number` > `Religions number`.